The Nether

-The Nether is a sci-fi crime drama written by American playwright Jennifer Haley.
+The Nether is a sci-fi crime drama play written by American playwright Jennifer Haley.
 The play received its world premiere at the Kirk Douglas Theatre in California in March 2013, after being first developed at the Eugene O'Neill Theater Center as part of the 2011 National Playwrights Conference.
 Subsequent productions have been mounted at the Royal Court Theatre in 2013, MCC Theater in 2014 and in the West End at the Duke of York's Theatre in 2015.
 It won the 2012 Susan Smith Blackburn Prize, and was nominated for Best New Play at the 2015 Laurence Olivier Awards.

 Plot

 The play is set in the near future.
 The internet has evolved into the Nether, a vast network of virtual reality realms.
 Users may log in, choose an identity, and indulge any desire.
 When Detective Morris investigates a realm called The Hideaway where pedophiles may live out their fantasies involving children, she brings its creator in for interrogation.
 They discover they have made emotional attachments in his realm that blind them to the greater questions of ethical behavior, both in the imagination and the outside world.